-The PSAs produced by the 2014 Image Makers students are below.
+A recently-produced PSA produced by the Image Makers students is below.
 See the WIFV You Tube Channel for previously produced PSAs.

 “I am currently a junior in high school.
 I am the type of person that probably will not know what I am interested in until I am 40, but sophmore year of high school I ran into something I really liked (at school that happens seldomly): video production.
 My teacher recommended that I join the WIFV Image Makers program.
 I had a great experience; every volunteer was cheerful and skilled, there was breakfast there in the morning, we were paid for metro fees, we even got community service hours!!
 This program really opened me up to the film industry and what it is like.
 I would say that WIFV helped me in many ways, I am very greatful for the skills I picked up, the experience I had, and the people I met.”

 Non-profit Organizations – The organizations benefiting from the PSAs have included Barrios Unidos, the Hoop Dreams Scholarship Fund, the Dance Institute of Washington, DC Vote, Mentors, Inc., and many other nonprofits in the region.
 Public Service Announcements (PSAs) from past programs are available on the WIFV You Tube Channel.